LogentriesCommunity/le_appengine_py/README.md

 Before implementing your chosen option, you need to create an account on Logentries.
 Once you have done this, you will need to obtain your account-key which is necessary for each of the configrations below.

-This is achieved by clicking Account in the top left of the Logentries UI and display account-key on the right.
+This is achieved by clicking Account in the top left corner of the Logentries UI and display account-key on the right.

 You can set up a log file on Logentries via the UI or with the following python script: